Why STEM Matters

 Science, Technology, Engineering and Mathematics (STEM) can be found everywhere in the world around us, and in every part of our lives.

 It is everywhere in Babcock too; from our naval architects and designers overhauling and maintaining warships, through to the finance teams ensuring that our complex and critical projects are delivering value to our customers.
 Research shows that not enough young people are studying the STEM subjects which will equip them with the knowledge to pursue a career in this area.
-By engaging with young people, their parents and teachers we seek to spark an interest in studying STEM subjects and pursuing a rewarding career in the industry.
+By engaging with young people, their parents and teachers through outreach and collaborative activities, we seek to spark an interest in studying STEM subjects and pursuing a rewarding career in the industry.

 Our Approach to STEM